larntz/devops-practical/README.md

   database:  # the user will only be granted access to this database.
 ```

-Edit the `mongo-values.yaml` file and then install the chart with this command:
+Edit the `mongo-values.yaml` file and then install the chart with this command from within the helm-charts directory:

 ```
 helm install mongodb ./mongo-chart.tgz --namespace mongodb -f mongo-values.yaml